A MESSAGE FROM THE CHAIR ABOUT FINANCIAL SUPPORT AVAILABLE FOR STUDENT TRAVEL TO CONFERENCES

 Dear Department Majors, Honours, and Grad Students,

-In 2018 the department will once again make money available to help supervisors send students to conferences.
-In 2017, we invested almost $40,000 to help students get to conferences.
+In 2019 the department will once again make money available to help supervisors send students to conferences.
+In 2018, we invested over $30,000 to help 32 students get to conferences outside of BC, and another $7,000+ to get 43 students into the JSM in Vancouver.
 This year the program returns, with just a few minor modifications.

 The "Chair's Travel Grant" is a reimbursement of travel costs for students attending conferences.
-For example, the 2018 SSC Annual Meeting, is June 3-6 in Montreal.
-Normally, the JSM would be another conference suggested for this program, but this year it is being covered separately (see 2018 JSM).
+For example, the 2019 SSC Annual Meeting, is May 26-29 in Calgary; the 2019 Joint Statistical Meetings (JSM) is July 27-August 1 in Denver, and the 2019 WNAR is June 23-26 in Portland.
 We will gladly help to fund a student to go to a different conference instead, if that is more appropriate for the student.

 OPTIONS FOR FUNDING

-- For graduate students who want to attend a conference or a workshop other than JSM in 2018 but not present, we will offer up to $500 toward travel expenses.
+- For graduate students who want to attend a conference or a workshop but not present, we will offer up to $600 toward travel expenses.

 - In addition, we will support graduate or undergraduate students up to $1000 each to attend a competition such as a hackathon or a case study.
 Each of these offers also must be supported by a faculty supervisor in the department.
 There is a limit of $3000/team and $6000 for a given event.

 - Supervisor and student agree on the event: presentation, competition, workshop, conference, etc. Supervisor's financial support is discussed/clarified.
-(Supervisors are generally responsible for the remainder of the expenses beyond this grant.)
+(Supervisors are usually responsible for the remainder of the expenses beyond this grant.)

 - The student forwards to me their request for a Chair's Travel Grant including (a) the submitted abstract (or for non-presenting students, a copy of the registration receipt), (b) a copy of the GSS grant application (or a statement why they are not eligible for this grant), and (c) the supervisor's approval (the supervisor can send me that separately it they wish).

 - After the travel is completed, the student fills out an expense claim.
 On the claim form, identify the other sources of funding for the trip (e.g., supervisor's grant) and give it to Charlene as usual, with a note that the Chair's Travel Grant is to be applied.
-Include all original receipts including boarding passes and the itinerary, and tape them to an 8.5 x 11 sheet paper attached to your claim.
+All original receipts including boarding passes, conference name badges, and the travel itinerary should be properly kept until reimbursement is completed.
 Note that if the overall conference costs, minus any additional travel awards received, are less than the amounts promised above then the Chair's Travel Grant will pay this lesser amount instead.

 I hope this serves as encouragement to our faculty and students to get out to conferences, network, and present!
 Please let me know if you have questions about this program.